Top Ten Archaeological Sites

 Grimspound

 One of Dartmoor’s most iconic sites, Grimspound is a settlement dating to the Middle Bronze Age around 1,500 BC.
 It consists of a massive stone enclosure, unusual for its sheer size compared to other settlements of this date, containing a group of small hut circles (the remnants of Bronze Age houses).
-Looking west from the site, the remains of medieval ploughing is visible on the flanks of Challacombe Down as it the eastern edge of the Headland Warren mining landscape (see below).
+Looking west from the site, the remains of medieval ploughing is visible on the flanks of Challacombe Down as is the eastern edge of the Headland Warren mining landscape (see below).
 (Grid Ref SX 70058 80885)

 Audio guide to Grimspound